Abdourahamane Tiani: Presidency (2024–present)

-In December 2024, Tchiani accused France and Nigeria of colluding with rebel groups to destabilize the Nigerien government, as well as accusing Nigeria of sabotaging the oil pipeline to Benin.
+In December 2024, Tiani accused France and Nigeria of colluding with rebel groups to destabilize the Nigerien government, as well as accusing Nigeria of sabotaging the oil pipeline to Benin.
 Nigeria denied these allegations.

-In January 2025, according to the World Health Organization, Niger became the first African country and the fifth country worldwide to eradicate onchocerciasis (a goal it had already been working towards for several years prior to the coup).

-Tchiani was formally sworn in as president on 26 March 2025, for the term of five years, and promoted to the rank of general.
+Tiani was formally sworn in as president on 26 March 2025, for a five year term, and promoted to the rank of general.

-Economy
+Social policies

+Tiani has pursued a socially conservative social policy, with him repealing Law 2015-36 on the Illicit Trafficking of Migrants, which prohibited discrimination (Art.
+4) based on a number of personal conditions including sexual orientation.
+The 2025 transitional charter also penalized homosexuality, with penalites ranging from 10 to 20 years in prison.

+Under President Tiani, Hausa replaced French as the national and official language of Niger through the 2025 transitional charter.

+Economic policy

-Like before the coup d'état the economic system is based upon planning but accords an important role to private enterprise.
+As before the coup d'état, the economic system is based upon planning, but accords an important role to private enterprise.
 The three main policy objectives are the maintenance of national unity, the elevation of the living standards of the population, and the attainment of economic independence.
 The private sector of the economy consists partly of a multitude of small enterprises and partly of enterprises belonging to large French or international companies.

-In October 2023, the sanctions and the suspension of international finance and of aids of the ECOWAS, left Niger as one of the poorest country at that time.
-Niger's governing junta announced at the start of the month a 40 % cut in the 2023 budget due to "heavy sanctions imposed by international and regional organizations ... exposing the country to a major drop in external and internal revenue."
+In October 2023, sanctions and the suspension of international aid from ECOWAS left Niger as one of the poorest countries in the world.
+Niger's governing junta announced at the start of the month a 40% cut in the 2023 budget due to "heavy sanctions imposed by international and regional organizations ... exposing the country to a major drop in external and internal revenue."
 Nigeria, a supplier of 71% of Niger's electricity prior to the coup, contributed to Niamey's crisis by halting its services.
-Niger's Nigelec state-owned utility company could in October 2023 meet between a quarter and half of demand across the country, the World Bank said, adding the financial situation was deteriorating.
+By October 2023, Niger's Nigelec state-owned utility company could only meet between a quarter and half of demand across the country.

-In February 2024, a new regulation law was issued to secure unrestricted access to state resources.
-According to which military spending is no longer subject to public procurement regulations, and thus independent control.
-This has not only paved the way for faster processing of arms purchases or the use of mercenaries, but also for the personal enrichment of the new rulers.
+In February 2024, a new regulatory law was enacted to secure unrestricted access to state resources.
+Military spending is no longer subject to public procurement regulations.
+This has paved the way for faster processing of arms purchases, the use of mercenaries, and the alleged personal enrichment of the new rulers.

 In June 2024, the military junta revoked the operating licence of French nuclear fuel producer Orano at one of the world's biggest uranium mines.
 Days later, it announced that the Imouraren mine had returned "to the state's public domain".

-His prime minister and finance minister Ali Lamine Zeine was affiliated with the MNSD-Nassara, a party which advocates for liberal economic policies.
+His prime minister and finance minister, Ali Lamine Zeine was affiliated with the MNSD-Nassara, a party which advocates for liberal economic policies.

+2026 coup attempt

+In August 2026, mutinous soldiers staged a coup attempt against Tiani in Niamey.
+Deputy leader Salifou Modi later announced the failure of the coup attempt on Nigerien state television.

 Personal life

-Tchiani is married and has five children.
-He is Muslim.
+Tiani is married and has five children.
+He speaks French, Hausa, Zarma, and English.